boxofrox/cctv-ptz/README.md

 # System Requirements

 Tested and used on Linux.
 Should work on MacOS.
-May work on Windows.
+No support for Windows.

 Serial port and joystick libraries are supposed to support all platforms.